yewstack/yew/website/docs/concepts/components/callbacks.md

     }

     fn view(&self, ctx: &Context<Self>) -> Html {
-        // Create a callback that accepts some text and sends it to the component as the `Msg::Text` message variant. let cb = ctx.link().callback(|text: String| Msg::Text(text));
+        // Create a callback that accepts some text and sends it
+        // to the component as the `Msg::Text` message variant.
+        // highlight-next-line
+        let cb = ctx.link().callback(|text: String| Msg::Text(text));

         // The previous line is needlessly verbose to make it clearer.
-        // It can be simplified it to this: let cb = ctx.link().callback(Msg::Text);
+        // It can be simplified it to this:
+        // highlight-next-line
+        let cb = ctx.link().callback(Msg::Text);

-        // Will send `Msg::Text("Hello World!")` to the component. cb.emit("Hello World!".to_owned());
+        // Will send `Msg::Text("Hello World!")` to the component.
+        // highlight-next-line
+        cb.emit("Hello World!".to_owned());

         html! {